hivemq/mqtt-cli/docs/_docs/publish.md

 ## Further Examples

-> Publish a message with default QoS set to ``Exactly Once``
+Publish a message with default QoS set to `Exactly Once`

-> **NOTE**: If you specify one QoS and multiple topics, the QoS will be used for all topics.
+**NOTE**: If you specify one QoS and multiple topics, the QoS will be used for all topics.

 ```
-$ mqtt pub -t topic1 -t topic2 -q 2
+mqtt pub -t topic1 -t topic2 -q 2
 ```

 ***

-> Publish a message with a specific QoS for each
-> topic. `('topic1' will have QoS 0, 'topic2' QoS 1 and 'topic3' QoS 2)`
+Publish a message with a specific QoS for each topic. ('topic1' will have QoS 0, 'topic2' QoS 1 and 'topic3' QoS 2)

 ```
-$ mqtt pub -t topic1 -q 0 -t topic2 -q 1 -t topic3 -q 2
+mqtt pub -t topic1 -q 0 -t topic2 -q 1 -t topic3 -q 2
 ```